High-level detainee accuses Kenya, South Sudan of kidnapping

 Machar’s frantic calls for assistance to Kenya’s deputy president and attorney general were futile, Dak said.
 An opposition member who saw Dak detained at the airport confirmed that Machar, then based in South Africa, made the calls but to no avail.
 The opposition member spoke on condition of anonymity for fear of retaliation.

-Kenya’s government spokesman, Eric Kiraithe, would not comment on Dak’s case but said Kenya is committed to making sure “peace was accelerated” in its war-torn neighbor.
+Kenya’s government spokesman, Eric Kiraithe, would not comment on Dak’s case but said Kenya is committed to making sure “peace was accelerated” in its neighbor.

 South Sudan’s government denied any collaboration with Kenya in the case.
 Dak was detained on arrival for fueling the conflict with a Facebook post he made when fresh fighting broke out in the capital, Juba, in July 2016, government spokesman Ateny Wek Ateny said.
 The post alleged that President Salva Kiir had attempted to arrest Machar, his deputy at the time, at the presidential palace.